blech75/RegreCSS/README.md

  * All of the output is currently done via `console.log()`, so make sure you're got one of those in your browser.
 An actual in-browser UI is coming Real Soon Now (see above).
  * The HTML and DOM structure of the pages you're comparing should be identical down to the content.
 The use case doesn't really make sense if they're not.
 Think about it.
  * Animated JS elements that start on page load present a challenge and are not accounted for.
 See KNOWN ISSUES in `cssdiff.js`.
+ * Vendor prefixes are being ignored now; it'll be an easily configurable option in the future.

 How to Use